-Entering stop mode will cause the oscillator to stop and, therefore, disable the COP watchdog timer.
-If the COP watchdog timer is to be used, stop mode should be disabled by disabling the mask option.
+NOTE: Entering stop mode will cause the oscillator to stop and, therefore, disable the COP watchdog timer.
+If the COP watchdog timer is to be used, stop mode should be disabled by programming MOR[STOPE] to a 0.

 Figure 6-1.
 Stop Recovery Timing Diagram